Tenants Rip Program Tying Rent Hikes to Landlord Investments

 After all these years, there are still reporters who can't distinguish between rent control and rent stabilization, either because they are too lazy to make the effort, or for more cynical reasons.
 Remember, most of the dailies have real estate holdings, and some of the newer journalism venues and online sites are unabashedly biased in favor of this all-powerful industry.
 Often, the funding behind the venture comes from real estate pockets.
 Unfortunately, even some of the old journalistic stalwarts have lost their way, as well.

 Rent regulations continue to be described specifically as subsidies.
 They aren't.
 Dictionary.com defines 'subsidy' as: a direct pecuniary aid furnished by a government to a private industrial undertaking, a charity organization, or the like.
-Yet, no money is actually ever exchanged, paid, lent, borrowed, transferred etc.
+Yet, no money is actually ever exchanged, paid, lent, borrowed, transferred etc. And in fact, rent regulations are among the most effective and cheapest affordable housing programs in the history of NY State, in part because the biggest expense is administrative overhead.

 But for the approximately two million tenants now living in regulated apartments, there is the very real possibility of being priced out.
 Between regular RGB increases and the ever expanding number of loopholes which also permit owners to add on to the rent, even so-called affordable regulated units are quickly becoming unaffordable for many New Yorkers.
 Examples are increases from Major Capital and Individual Apartment Improvements, which are in perpetuity, and something called 'preferential' rent.